By Ashok Prasad, Founder, Niyyam

 Frequently Asked Questions (FAQs)

-Rolling returns provide deeper insights into consistency, while CAGR gives a simplified overview.
-Both are useful, but rolling returns are more comprehensive.
+Rolling returns provide deeper insights, while CAGR gives a simplified overview.
+Both should be used together.

 Disclaimer